 Since New Moms’ 1983 inception, our reputation for achieving results has led to the following recognition:

-- 2017: Selected to participate in Harvard’s Frontiers Innovation Model Workshop, in partnership with the Annie E. Casey Foundation.
+- 2017: Selected to participate in Harvard’s Frontiers Innovation Model Workshop in Eugene, OR, in partnership with The Annie E. Casey Foundation.

-- 2016: Officially acquired Oak Park agency Parenthesis Family Center, in September.
-Parenthesis has provided comprehensive programs, workshops, support groups to families in Oak Park, Forest Park, and River Forest for 37 years.
-We are excited to have combined forces to expand our reach across and outside Chicago!
+- 2016: Officially acquired Oak Park agency Parenthesis Family Center.
+Parenthesis supported families in Oak Park, Forest Park, and River Forest for 37 years.

-- 2016: awarded a 5-year Social Innovation Fund contract through REDF, to help grow our social enterprise.
+- 2016: Awarded a 5-year Social Innovation Fund contract through the social enterprise venture philanthropy, REDF, to join their nationwide portfolio of 22 high-performing employment social enterprises.

 - 2016: Bright Endeavors featured on ABC talk show “The Chew.”